belkevich/multiton/README.md

 * Remove shared instance of class when you don't need it anymore (unit-tests!).
 No more immortal instances!
 * Specify is shared instance should be removed on memory warning.
 * Create shared instance with custom `init` method with arguments.
+* Set custom instance that will return as `shared`.

 **Warning**